stormthecat/FieldTrip/fieldtrip/README.txt

 You can also @ me in the Rainworld Official Discord!

 Special thanks to tsunochizu on the Rainworld Discord server for pointing out some really sneaky bugs

+KNOWN ISSUES:
+- some items layer incorrectly when grabbed by slugpups
+- slugpups will sometimes refuse to grab dead barnacles (this seems to be a watcher dlc bug???)